-These Terms of Business apply to work undertaken by Cambria Publishing for clients.
+These Terms of Business apply to work undertaken by Cambria Publishing Ltd for clients.
+Cambria Publishing Ltd is a private UK company limited by shares.
+Cambria Books is a trading name for Cambria Publishing Ltd.

 These Terms and the Specification shall be the Agreement and apply to the provision by Cambria Publishing of the Services.